-The global medical billing outsourcing market was valued at USD 9.5 billion in 2019 and expected to reach USD 23.7 billion by 2027 and poised to grow at a compound annual growth rate (CAGR) 12.1% during the forecast period 2020 to 2027.
+The medical billing outsourcing market was estimated at USD 13.5 billion in 2022 and is expected to hit around USD 44.43 billion by 2032; poised to grow at a compound annual growth rate (CAGR) of 12.7% during the forecast period from 2023 to 2032.

 The advent of new technological solutions, bad debt and uncollectible accounts, and increasing & changing government requirements have sparked a new trend accounting for an increased influence of medical billing outsourcing by numerous healthcare service providers.
 Medical billing outsourcing increases the cash flow as well as helps in saving the cost of software and equipment, and also reduces employee expenses and staff size.

 The global medical billing outsourcing market has augmented rapidly in recent past owing to the increasing application of IT resources in the healthcare industry along with the consistent government support for the same.
 Surge in the healthcare expenditure specifically in the developed regions has led to steady progress of the sector that enables escalating adoption of advanced technological devices and equipment such as medical billing outsourcing.
 With the increasing availability of IT resources for example medical billing outsourcing, many medical centers have chosen to focus on healthcare dispensation, whereas third-party service providers have gain significance in numerous aspects of administration and data storage of healthcare entities.

 |Market Size by 2032||USD 44.43 Billion|

 |Growth Rate from 2023 to 2032||CAGR of 12.7%|